Why Putin may help Trump again

 Additional American oil supply is also helping, with US drillers expected to produce a new record high of 13 million barrels per day by 2024, according to the Energy Information Administration.
 Unlike most OPEC nations, however, the US government doesn’t control domestic energy production.
 Private-sector firms do, and they’ll only produce more if they’re confident the added cost will generate a profitable return.

 Biden does have one tool for lowering energy prices: oil releases from the nation’s strategic reserve.
-But Biden already released 180 barrels in 2022, and the reserve is now at the lowest level since 1983.
+But Biden already released 180 million barrels in 2022, and the reserve is now at the lowest level since 1983.
 Biden might drain what’s left in the reserve if his political future depended on it, but he’d also draw criticism for tapping an emergency reserve for political purposes.

 It’s safe to assume that Putin knows Biden’s electoral vulnerabilities, and Biden knows he knows.
 So while Biden prepares to take on Trump or another Republican, there may be an other brawl waged in the shadows.